Romanian PM tests limits of EU's patience

 Ponta came to power in May after toppling a previous rightist administration with close links to Basescu in a parliamentary confidence vote.
 He then set about consolidating the position of his Social Liberal Union (USL).

-The political squabbling in the EU’s second-poorest country has largely paralyzed policymaking, raised doubts over its International Monetary Fund deal and sent the currency plunging.
+The political squabbling in the EU’s second-poorest country has largely paralysed policymaking, raised doubts over its International Monetary Fund deal and sent the currency plunging.

 The USL tried to change a series of laws to its advantage and threatened to replace Constitutional Court judges and limit its powers before backing down.
 It also defied one of the court’s decisions.